GRACE AND THE NEW COVENANT

 But the Gentiles would be even more chagrined when they saw the Divine Glory that is coming to Jerusalem as Christ takes His seat on the throne of David.
 They are required to remain in Heaven while the Throne of God is being established in Jerusalem.

 Those who teach the pre-tribulation rapture claim that the new covenant is a parenthesis in God’s work, a mystery not revealed in the Old Testament.
-But the New Testament itself declares that it is the fulfillment of that which was declared in the Old.
+But the New Testament itself declares that it is the fulfillment of what was declared in the Old.

-Now I say that Jesus Christ was a minister of the circumcision for the truth of God, to confirm the promises made unto the fathers: (Romans 15:8)
+Now I say that Jesus Christ has become a servant to the circumcision for the truth of God, to confirm the promises made to the fathers, (Romans 15:8)

-And that from a child thou hast known the holy scriptures, which are able to make thee wise unto salvation through faith which is in Christ.
+and that from childhood you have known the Holy Scriptures, which are able to make you wise for salvation through faith which is in Christ Jesus.
 (II Timothy 3:15)

-Of which salvation the prophets have inquired and searched diligently, who prophesied of the grace that should come unto you: Searching what, or what manner of time the spirit of Christ which was in them did signify, when it testified beforehand the sufferings of Christ, and the glory that should follow.
+Of this salvation the prophets have inquired and searched carefully, who prophesied of the grace that would come to you, searching what, or what manner of time, the Spirit of Christ who was in them was indicating when He testified beforehand the sufferings of Christ and the glories that would follow.
 (I Peter 1:10,11)

 To claim that the new covenant is a special mystery not appearing in the Prophets of Israel is clearly contradicted by the New Testament itself.

-The endless emphasis on the catching up of the believers with practically no mention of the resurrection.
-The resurrection of the dead is the central hope of the Scriptures and was declared by the Prophets.
+≻ The endless emphasis on the catching up of the believers with practically no mention of our resurrection.
+The resurrection of the dead is the central hope of the Scriptures, and was declared by the Prophets.
 The ascension of the believers was never mentioned by the Prophets.

-Thy dead men shall live, together with my dead body shall they arise.
-Awake and sing, ye that dwell in dust: for thy dew is as the dew of herbs, and the earth shall cast out the dead.
+Your dead shall live; together with my dead body they shall arise.
+Awake and sing, you who dwell in dust; for your dew is like the dew of herbs, and the earth shall cast out the dead.
 (Isaiah 26:19)

 The quality of our resurrection is to be the focus of our endeavors.
-We shall be clothed in the day of resurrection with the deeds we have practiced during our lifetime on the earth.
+In the day of resurrection, we shall be clothed with the deeds we have practiced during our lifetime on the earth.

-Paul’s mark toward which he was pressing was the out-resurrection from the dead, the resurrection to life and glory as a priest of God.
+Paul’s goal toward which he was pressing was the out-resurrection from the dead, the resurrection to life and glory as a priest of God.